teukuarinal/automation-qa-test/README.md

 ## Objective
 The objective of this task is to create and execute test cases for testing the login functionality of a web application using Cypress.

+## Test Cases
+1. User successfully login with valid credentials
+2. User see error message when login with invalid credentials
+3. User see error message when login with empty credentials
+4. User can clear the text from the field after failed login
+5. Login component elements are present

 ## Instructions

 1. **Install Node.js:**